-We are prepared for any emergency situation and knows how to handle it.
+We are prepared for any emergency situation and know how to handle it.
 Our guides are trained in first aid and can deal with most of the basic ailments that occur during trekking.
 Every client should have his own insurance before coming to Nepal for the case of an emergency situation.

 If you can not find information that you want to know, please contact me at Information regarding trek in Nepal.
-I will respond fast as soon as possible.
+I will respond as fast as soon as possible.